Porcellio hoffmannseggii: Appearance and physical characteristics

 Porcellio hoffmannseggii is a species with multiple identified subspecies.
 There are current 4 identified subspecies, which are as follows:

 Behavior and reproduction

-This species does not conglobate like some of their other Isopod cousins, commonly called pillbugs.
+Porcellio hoffmannseggii does not conglobate like some of their other isopod cousins, commonly called pillbugs.
 It has been observed to guard their young after birth.
-This species is known to be very territorial for an Isopod, which makes captive culturing more difficult.
+The species is known to be very territorial for an isopod, which makes captive culturing more difficult.

 Distribution and habitat

 Porcellio hoffmannseggii is common in the Oued Laou region of north-eastern Morocco, when compared to the distribution of other isopod species in the country.
 In addition to southern Spain and northern Morocco, this species is also native to Portugal.

 Compared to other Porcellio species, this species has been observed to prefer drier environments while kept in captivity.